JRC1995/Dynamic-Memory-Network-Plus/README.md

 * Dropout Rate = 0.1
 * Initialization = Xavier

+(last 10% of data samples used for validation.)

 ## Result Discussion:

 I trained the model in a weakly supervised fashion.
 That is, the model won't be told which supporting facts are relevant for inductive reasoning in order to derive an answer.